eatahine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf %xn $DECIMAL -script that converts a number from base 10 to base 16 echo $((bestchol#($WATER + $STIR))) -shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
-102-odd -script that prints every other line from the input, starting with the first line
+102-odd -script that prints every other line from the input, starting with the first line 12-combinations -script that prints all possible combinations of two letters, except oo